Midway

 There are only so many airports in the world with commercial service.
 Airlines concentrate their routes through hubs, not evenly across geography.
 A city that’s geographically off-center might be far easier for both people to reach than one that sits at the exact midpoint.

 Take New York and Los Angeles.
 The geographic halfway point is in Kansas — a state with extremely limited commercial air service from either coast.
-But Denver, which sits about 60% of the way from New York toward LA, has nonstop flights from both JFK and LAX (and Newark, and LaGuardia, and Long Beach, and Burbank).
-Denver is “unfair” by geography but perfectly fair by flight time — about 4.5 hours from each coast.
+But Denver, which sits about two-thirds of the way from New York toward LA, has nonstop flights from both JFK and LAX (and Newark, and LaGuardia, and Long Beach, and Burbank).
+It’s not equidistant by flight time — closer to 4 hours from New York and 2.5 hours from LA — but both coasts can reach it nonstop, which is what actually matters for a meeting point.

 Or take London and Dubai.
 Halfway by distance puts you somewhere over eastern Turkey.
 But Istanbul — slightly closer to London — is a major hub reachable by direct flight from both cities in 4-5 hours.
 Nobody’s arguing that’s an unfair arrangement.